IanLondon/ianlondon.github.io/_posts/blog/2016-05-11-visual-bag-of-words.md

 ### "Visual words"

-In the previous post I explained what SIFT descriptors are and how to generate them.
+In the <a href="../how-to-sift-opencv/">previous post</a> I explained what SIFT descriptors are and how to generate them.
 If we think of every picture as a document of SIFT "words", we can extend the bag of words model to classify images instead of text documents.
 We might imagine that one SIFT descriptor "visual word" represents an octopus eye, another one represents a tentacle "suction cup", and so on.

 These visual words have spelling variations, just like Middle English, so we have to have some clustering method to bin together the words that represent the same thing.
 All the eye features should go to the same bin, all the tentacle suckers in their own bin.
 It's more intuitive to think of the bins as being **codewords** like "eye features" and "tentacle features".